Vinuthna-Sneha/SIH_2K24_Project/README.md

    - Launch the app and select the `Driver` role.
    - Receive real-time notifications and location updates.
    - Respond to notifications regarding delays or issues.
+   - Get updates on roadblocks and suggested alternate routes optimized based on the drop-off points of passengers, ensuring maximum satisfaction and efficiency.

 ## Screenshots
 <!-- Using a table for better organization and responsiveness -->